-Adoption of amendments to HKAS 1 and HKFRS Practice Statement 2 - Disclosure of Accounting Policies Trade receivables are amounts due from customers for goods sold or services performed in the ordinary course of business.
+HKFRS7(21) HKFRS9(5.1.3),(4.1.2),(5.4.1) Trade receivables are amounts due from customers for goods sold or services performed in the ordinary course of business.
 They are generally due for settlement within 30 days and therefore all classified as current.
-Trade receivables are recognised initially at the amount of consideration that is unconditional, unless they contain significant financing components, when they are recognised at fair value.
-The group holds the trade receivables with the objective of collecting the contractual cash flows and therefore measures them subsequently at amortised cost using the effective interest method.
+Trade receivables are recognised initially at the amount of consideration that is unconditional, unless they contain significant financing components, in which case they are recognised at fair value.
+The group holds the trade receivables with the objective of collecting the contractual cash flows and therefore it measures them subsequently at amortised cost using the effective interest method.
 Details about the group's impairment policies and the calculation of the loss allowance are provided in note 3(b).